New EnglandFarm Guide

 Vermont sunflower fields usually feel most reliable in August and September.
 Cooler nights, elevation, and planting schedules can shift individual farms later than southern New England.

 Plan with patience.
-A Vermont sunflower trip is often better when you leave room for a farmstand, a creemee, a swimming hole, or a backroad you did not mean to take.
+A Vermont sunflower trip is often better when you leave room for a farmstand, a creemee, a picnic pull-off, or a backroad you did not mean to take.

 Local flavor